-Segment reporting is based on the internal operating segments applied in the management reporting which the executive operational management uses for resource allocation and performance follow-up.
+Segment reporting is based on the internal operating segments applied in the management reporting which the executive operational management uses for resource allocation and follow-up on results.
 Segment information is prepared on the basis of the accounting policies applied by the Group.